egelerkl/TerseDecompress/README.md

 ============================================

-   If you have a problem / need help with TerseDecompress.java, please send
+   If you have a problem / need help with TerseDecompress.java, please create a GitHub issue.

-   an email to: clientcenter@de.ibm.com
+   You can also send an email to: clientcenter@de.ibm.com